-Luna was founded by Napa wine veterans George Vare (since deceased) and Michael Moone.
-Their focus is on producing hand crafted Italian varietals.
+Luna was founded by Napa wine veterans George Vare (since deceased) Michael Moone (at one point president of Beringer Winery) and lawyer Dick Lemon.
+John Kongsgaard was their founding winemaker, hired in 1996.
+In a refreshing twist from the Napa Valley’s strong Bordeaux and Burgundian-centric production, Luna focuses on producing hand-crafted Italian varietals.
+Their wines tend to be very food friendly.
 Their first vintage was in 1996 and they are best known for two varietals which are relatively uncommon in the Napa Valley, Pinot Grigio and Sangiovese.
 In fact, they are one of the largest producers of Pinot Grigio in the Napa Valley and much of their estate property is planted to this varietal.
-As of press time out of 50,000 cases produced annually, 40,000 cases are Pinot Grigio.
+As of our latest update to this review, of the 50,000 total cases produced annually, 40,000 cases are Pinot Grigio.
 Besides their estate vineyard, Luna sources fruit from several other vineyards in select parts of Napa as well as California.

 Fortunately the majority of fruit for this wine come from the same vineyard for every vintage since 1999 – helping build consistency into this wine.
 Another wine worth noting is their 2004 Howell Mountain Cabernet Sauvignon Reserve which is slightly blended with Cabernet Franc and Merlot.
 The nose is fruit driven (blackberry) with just a touch of chocolate to accompany followed by a palate that is rich yet smooth on the entry.
 The wine gains in complexity and intensity and ends with a finish that has very good structure with firm strong tannins.